Student Organization Registration Policy

 .090 Requesting SGA Funds

 Student organizations are organizations that provide the opportunity for students to connect with other students who have similar interests.
 These opportunities may lead to leadership, personal growth, community services, professional development, and learning from others.
-Kansas State University recognizes that students should have an avenue to form and join organizations to support their own personal and educational goals.
-The purpose of registering with the University is to provide that opportunity for students, facilitate communications between the University and the organizations, and streamline interactions between the organizations and the University.
+Students should have an avenue to form and join organizations to support their own personal and educational goals.
+The purpose of registering with the University is to provide one path (of many available) for students to pursue opportunities, to facilitate communications and to streamline interactions between the University and the organizations.

 The Center for Student Involvement is the University office designated as the point of contact for registered student organizations.
 The Center facilitates the registration process, provides informational materials to inquiring students, and offers general programming on topics such as leadership development, which students in the groups may find helpful in running their organizations.